 - synthesis of blood components

-When Vitamin D levels are tested within the body 25-hydroxycholecalciferol or calcidiol is taken into account.
-This is the form of Vitamin D that the liver gives out before it becomes activated by the kidneys.
-When the liver is not functioning properly due to disease or an imbalanced pathway of elimination, the absorption and utilization of vitamin D is impaired.
+When vitamin D levels are tested within the body 25-hydroxycholecalciferol or calcidiol is taken into account.
+This is the form of vitamin d that the liver gives out before it becomes activated by the kidneys.
+When the liver is not functioning properly due to disease or an imbalanced pathway of elimination, the absorption, and utilization of vitamin d is impaired.
 This places further strain on the liver as it affects the production of bile (thus affecting digestion and absorption of nutrients) and can result in gut edema as well as other forms of inflammation.

-Liver disease occurs when severe damage – often irreversible – takes place to the cells of the liver, resulting in impairment to its normal function.
-A major issue associated between the Liver and Vitamin D is fat malabsorption during liver disease.
+Liver disease occurs when severe damage – often irreversible – takes place to the cells of the liver, resulting in impairment of its normal function.
+A major issue associated with the Liver and Vitamin D is fat malabsorption during liver disease.
 Vitamin D needs fat for absorption, without it levels will continue to decline in the body.
 This further affects the body by decreasing the levels of absorption of dietary calcium (to 10-15%) and phosphorus (to 60%).
 Making sure that there are adequate levels of Vitamin D in the body will increase the absorption of both nutrients in the body aiding in the health of bones and joints.

 The kidneys have many important functions in the body aside from producing the active form of Vitamin D.